Healthy Homes Assessment Akina

 Akina Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Akina and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required in all Akina and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standard that apply or will be applied to your rental home.
+• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standard that apply or will apply to your rental home.

-• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2024